|Frequently Asked Questions...

 If you use the trial version of CrossOver, and install RiyazStudio before buying a registration code, then you can be satisfied that

 the installation is successful before spending any money.

-(Please note that CrossOver isn't free software, and you'll need to buy a copy to keep it working beyond the trial 30 days.)
+(Please note that CrossOver isn't free software, and you'll need to purchase it to keep it working beyond the trial period.)

 i) Download and install

 ii) Go to CrossOver and select the Install Software option